honestypugh2/hybrid-router-workshop/infra/README.md

 This directory contains the Azure infrastructure as code (Bicep) templates for deploying the hybrid LLM router workshop resources.

+> **⚠️ DISCLAIMER**: This infrastructure code is provided **for development and educational purposes only**.
+This is not production-ready code and should not be deployed in production environments without proper security review, testing, and hardening.
+Use at your own risk.

 ## ⚙️ Prerequisites

 Before deploying, you must configure environment variables for the deployment.
 Both parameter files now use environment variables instead of hardcoded values.